roozbehqorbanian/SolarPowerScenarioGenerator/README.md

-# Scenario Generation for Solar
+# Solar Energy Scenario Generation

 To derive hourly data from the installed capacities of solar generation, we use a series of regression models that capture yearly, weekly, and daily seasonality.